 PO997 - Dissertation in Politics and International Relations

-The module is built around 12 lectures and 12 seminars, delivered bi-weekly over the course of two terms.
-The coursework covers the ontological, epistemological, and methodological issues in the social sciences; the main approaches to social science (for instances, including but not limited to foundationalism, realism, materialism, objectivism, anti-foundationalism, poststructuralism, subjectivism, empiricism, positivism, phenomenology, and constructivism); analytical approaches (such as dependent and independent variables, causality, and constitutive theory), and modes of reasoning (deduction, induction) and levels of analysis (agency, structure, co-determination).
-As the module is team taught by a range of staff at BSIS with different disciplinary approaches, the module then will demonstrate how these concepts are used differently in different subject-specific contexts which represent the main fields of inquiry at BSIS, including legal analysis, political analysis, historical analysis, and economic analysis.
-The module then moves on to practical questions of research and writing the dissertation, including the construction of the Dissertation Proposal and the Dissertation itself, the use of research materials (qualitative and quantitative data), using research and resources (libraries, documentation, and the internet); and drafting and writing, including the use of appropriate academic style and format.Read more
+The module is built around 16 hours of lectures and 24 hours of seminars over the course of one term.
+Following on from Fundamentals of Dissertation and Research in Politics and International Relations (PO9971) which addressed the ontological, epistemological, and methodological issues in the social sciences; the main approaches to social science; analytical approaches, modes of reasoning (deduction, induction) and levels of analysis (agency, structure, co-determination); this module will demonstrate how these concepts are used differently in different subject-specific contexts which represent the main fields of inquiry at BSIS, including legal analysis, political analysis, historical analysis, and economic analysis.
+The module then moves on to practical questions of research and writing the dissertation, including the construction of the dissertation proposal and the dissertation itself, the use of research materials (qualitative and quantitative data), using research and resources (libraries, documentation, and the internet); and drafting and writing, including the use of appropriate academic style and format.Read more

 Teaching and Assessment